Washington Wage Payment Laws

-Washington has no law regarding an when an employer must pay an employee who has resigned due to a labor dispute.
-Presumably an employer would pay an employee who resigns employment due to a labor dispute by the end of the established pay period.
+Washington has no law regarding when an employer must pay an employee who has resigned due to a labor dispute.
+Presumably, an employer would pay an employee who resigns employment due to a labor dispute by the end of the established pay period.

 Wages in Dispute